locationtech/udig-platform/docs/user/en/getting_started/walkthrough1/Welcome.rst

    * a link to the uDig :guilabel:`Website`

-4. To close the :guilabel:`Welcome` view click the :guilabel:`x` next to the word welcome.
+* To close the :guilabel:`Welcome` view click the :guilabel:`x` next to the word welcome.

-5. You can return to the welcome screen at any time using the :guilabel:`Help > Welcome` menu item.
+* You can return to the welcome screen at any time using the :menuselection:`Help --> Welcome` menu item.

-.. |welcome_png| image:: images/welcome.png
-    :width: 14.861cm
-    :height: 11.15cm

-.. |splash_png| image:: images/splash.png
-    :width: 7.26cm
-    :height: 4.641cm